18 Mukhi Rudraksha: Benefits, Price & Complete Guide (Maa Bhumiji's Bead)

 "Om Hreem Shreem Kleem Mahi Devi Bhumi Devi Namah"

-This mantra directly invokes Bhumi Devi (Mahi Devi is another name for Mother Earth) and channels her energy into the bead.
-Maintain a steady, unhurried pace.
-Each repetition should be deliberate and clear.
+This mantra invokes Maa Bhumiji (Mahi Devi is another name for Mother Earth) and carries her energy into the bead.
+Keep a steady, unhurried pace.
+Each repetition should be clear and unrushed.

 -